Privacy

 • We offer certain features that are available only through the use of cookies and other similar technologies.

-• We may use both session (for the duration of your visit) and persistent (for the duration of a fixed period of time) cookies and other tracking technologies.
+• We may use both session (for the duration of your visit) and persistent (for the duration of a fixed period of time) cookies and other tracking technologies unless you delete them.

 • Our online services and other areas related to our business may have web beacons.